iWaraxe-school/onlinestore-AlexanderYakushenko/README.md

 - Change something in this newly created branch.
 For example, add couple of lines into README.md file, or add a new file, or delete existing one.
 - Create a pull request from your branch to main branch, and assign it to your trainer.
 Do not merge it yourself!

+### few changes in readme file for Task 1

+few changes in readme file for Task 1 few changes in readme file for Task 1